-Scott Swisher, owner of Shenandoah Valley Wealth Management, said it’s critical to find an employee retirement plan provider that doesn’t take kickback payments from any of the mutual-fund companies in which they invest.
+Scott Swisher, managing principal at Swisher Financial Services, said it’s critical to find an employee retirement plan provider that doesn’t take kickback payments from any of the mutual-fund companies in which they invest.
 Rather than choosing to invest in funds that offer employees the greatest chance to make money, providers that accept kickbacks are often selecting plans that give them the best chance to make money, he said.

 Employers should look for an employee retirement plan provider that will send representatives to meet with employees face-to-face, to discuss both the retirement plan and retirement process.
 This is especially useful if your employees have a choice in plans, as selecting from a variety may be confusing to some employees.

-Murphy said a nice feature some employee retirement plan providers offer are automation tools.
-These tools include automated investment options, for employees who don't know much about where they want to invest their money, and automated enrollment options, which automatically sign up all new employees for the retirement plan, as a way to encourage them to participate.
+Murphy said automation tools are a nice feature some employee retirement plan providers offer.
+These tools include automated investment options for employees who aren’t sure where to invest their money, and automated enrollment options, which automatically sign up all new employees for the retirement plan as a way to encourage them to participate.

-In addition, "There is an auto increase that, once people are in the plan and actually contributing, helps them bump up their savings a little bit each year,” Murphy said.
+“There is [also] an auto-increase that, once people are in the plan and actually contributing, helps them bump up their savings a little bit each year,” Murphy said.